 Bacon deviled eggs are such an amazing appetizer.
 Made with avocado oil mayonnaise, they are keto, paleo, and so deliciously decadent!

-These bacon deviled eggs are pure decadence.
+These eggs are pure decadence.
 They are also keto and paleo, so go ahead and indulge!
 They truly are one of my favorite appetizers.
 And the best part (well, except for their amazing flavor)?
 They are very easy to make!

 Deviled eggs are a delicacy

-I love deviled eggs.
 I remember the first time I had them, as a child.
 Hard-boiled eggs are lovely, sure.
-But when I bit into that creamy, seasoned deliciousness, I was immediately hooked.
+But when I bit into the creamy, seasoned deliciousness, I was immediately hooked.

-To this day, deviled eggs are one of my favorite appetizers.
+To this day, they are one of my favorite appetizers.
 And whenever I see them in a restaurant menu, I just have to order them.

 How to make bacon deviled eggs

 Prepare the filling.
-Mash the yolks with mayonnaise, Dijon mustard, black pepper, smoked paprika and crumbled bacon.
+Mash the yolks with mayonnaise, Dijon mustard, black pepper, smoked paprika, and crumbled bacon.

 How to serve them?

 And this may be a bit unusual, but sometimes I have a couple of them (four halves) for lunch, with a simple salad such as this tomato salad.

 How long can you keep bacon deviled eggs?